smgriffin/ankiSwirl/README.md

 Currently Contains:
 R Programming
-  Basics
+  1. Basics
-  Files
+  2. Files
+  3. Sequences of Numbers
+  4. Vectors
+  5. Missing Values
+  6. Subsetting Vectors
+  7. Matrices and Data Frames
+  8. Logic

 Getting and Cleaning Data
-  Manipulating Data with dplyr
+  1. Manipulating Data with dplyr

 Changelog
-V0.1 - Uploaded the original deck
+V0.2 - Added additional chapters, improved cloze and tags V0.1 - Uploaded the original deck

 To do
 Continue to add more cards and tutorials